machineid-io/swarm-machineid-template/README.md

   - `git+https://github.com/openai/swarm.git`
   - `requests`

-This mirrors the same register + validate pattern used in the Python, LangChain, and CrewAI templates — but wired into a real OpenAI Swarm worker.
+This mirrors the same register + validate pattern used in the Python, LangChain, and CrewAI templates.

 ---